mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Well that's not good..." he responded coldly. "'s not good at all."

-"Were you able to reach any of the other observatories?"
+"Were you able to reach anyone?"
 Jathi asked.

-"The only other two are in Holrag and Seroa.
-And they're both unresponsive.
-Kantha really should be picking up, he knows how important this is."
+"The only other two observatories are in Holrag and Seroa, and they're both unresponsive.
+Makes sense, it's the middle of mid-day sleep."

 "No worries," Jathi said with a chipper voice.
 "I'll try Melna's personal line."

 Jathi set himself at the phone desk and set a note flat upon the table in front of him.
-There was no space for two at the desk, so I stood closer to the door.
-The ceiling was a towering, ordered nest of small metal rails to different homes within Heiko.
-In one corner was a rail far bigger than the rest, which I assumed went to Shaki.
+There was no space for two near him, so I stood closer to the door.
+I wondered where the usual operator slept during mid-day.
+It was quite a small building in terms of footprint, but ceiling was far above us, making room for a towering ordered nest of tarred metallic wires and rails.
+They were dense enough, I imagined, for someone to sleep directly on them, but there wasn't a person in sight.

-He began.
+Jathi began.
 "Shaki Conduit, This is Heiko Conduit."

 A couple other callers delivered a message over the line, but the Shaki conduit did not respond.
 He waited a tick and then repeated.